 The biggest difference comes down to fit and function.
 The perfect pair of competitive swim jammers feels like a second skin, letting you forget you’re even wearing them and focus completely on your performance.
 Unlike regular trunks, which can create drag, jammers are made from technical fabrics like Lycra or spandex blends.
 These materials are designed to be hydrodynamic, meaning they help you glide through the water more efficiently.
 High-end tech suits take this even further with water-repellent coatings and panels that support key muscle groups, helping you maintain a better body position in the water.

-Why Competitive Swimmers Swear By Them
+Why Top Swimmers Swear By Them

 It all comes down to speed.
 Jammers are designed to reduce drag and provide muscle compression, which can help delay fatigue and improve blood flow.
 While they won't replace hard work in the pool, these high-performance suits are tools that complement your training.
 For official events, many swimmers look for World Aquatics approved jammers, which meet specific standards for construction and materials to ensure fair competition.
 This approval is a mark of a true racing suit, built to help you achieve your personal best when it counts.